How to Bet on Sports Online in New York

 - You will be able to bet on both professional and college sports.

-- The sportsbooks will be licenced and regulated by the New York State Gaming Commission.
+- The sportsbooks will be licensed and regulated by the New York State Gaming Commission.

 - Mobile and online betting are not included in the current laws.